oroinc/documentation/user_guide/channel_guide.rst

 - B2B Channel - B2B Customer
 - Magento Channel - Web Customer
-- Custom Channel - Custome Identity
+- Custom Channel - Custom Identity

 Some other entities are pre-implemented in the system and sharpened for a specific channel type, they will appear in the list of entities by default once a channel type has been chosen.
 These entities are optional and may be
 removed:

 .. csv-table:: **Optional default entities for B2B channels**
  :header: "**Name**","**Description**"
  :widths: 10, 30

  "**Opportunity**","Represents potential sales most likely to become a success.

-  - Contains details like the opportunity opening and closure dates, success probability, closure reasons, customer needs and solution descriptions, etc.
+ Contains details like the opportunity opening and closure dates, success probability, closure reasons, customer needs and solution descriptions, etc."

-  - More information about Opportunities and their pre-implemented usage in the system is provided in the /ref:`*Opportunities Management Guide* <user-guide-system-entities-opportunities>`/."

   "**Lead**","Represents potential Opportunity.

-  - Contains related personal and business details and reference Opportunity (if any)
+ Contains related personal and business details and reference Opportunity (if any)"

-  - More information about Leads and their usage pre-implemented in the System is provided in the \:ref:`*Leads Management Guide* <user-guide-system-entities-leads>`\."

   "**Sales Process**","Represents a sales workflow instance.

-  - Used to keep and process data on the Sales Process flow from a Lead to a Closed Opportunity, subject to a workflow predefined in the System.
+ Used to keep and process data on the Sales Process flow from a Lead to a Closed Opportunity, subject to a workflow predefined in the System."

-  - More information about Sales Process Workflow and its usage pre-implemented in the System is provided in the \:ref:`*Workflow Management Guide* <user-guide-workflow-management>`.\"
+More information about B2B entities and their usage pre-implemented in the System is provided in the *B2B Channels and Their Entities* guide

 .. csv-table:: **Optional default entities for Magento Channels**
  :header: "**Name**", "**Description**"
  :widths: 10, 30

  "**Cart**","Represent one |WT02|_ in Magento.

  Is added to the entities of a Web Type channel by default but may be removed"

-  "**Order**","Keeps details of actual sales made by the customer within the Channel, including store details, Customer's details, one-time and total credited, paid and taxed amounts, feed-backs, etc.
+ "**Order**","Keeps details of actual sales made by the customer within the Channel, including store details, Customer's details, one-time and total credited, paid and taxed amounts, feed-backs, etc."

-Information about System entities meaningful for Magento Channels is uploaded into the OroCRM during synchronization as described in the :ref:`Magento Channel Integration <user-guide-magento-channel-integration>` article.
+Information about System entities meaningful for Magento Channels is uploaded into the OroCRM during synchronization as described in the *Magento Channel Integration* guide.

-For more details on Magento Entities in OroCRM please refer to the \:ref:`Magento Entities Management Guide <user-guide-magento-entities>`\."

 Another pre-implemented entity is **Contact Request**.
-Its records keeps information on each case of a contact attempt.
+It refers to records uploaded to the system from a pre-implemented embedded form *Contact request* that can be added to any Website.
+The Entity is described in more details in the *Actions* guide.

 **Custom Entities** are created for specific Customer needs and their instances can contain any required details to be filled and processed by the System.
-For more details on Customer entities please kindly see the \:ref:`Entity Management Guide <user-guide-entity-management-guide`>\.
+For more details on Customer entities please kindly see the *Entity Management* guide.
 Once a Custom entity has been created in the System, it will automatically appear in the drop-down menu in the Entities tab/section below the System Entities.
 Use the scroll bar to get to them.